Business Management Major

 How your Eller experience can play out:

 This sample plan is based on 14-17 credits per semester, but each student and their academic plan is unique.
 Please meet with your Academic Advisor to create a custom plan for you.
-Please note that your general education, including second language, requirements are determined by when you were admitted to the university.
+Please note that your General Education requirements, including second language, are determined by when you were admitted to the university.
 Your Academic Advisor can help you navigate the requirements relevant for you.
 For a full list of official degree requirements, check out the University General Catalog

 First Year